-The proposed concentration specifically equip Montessori educators with a thorough understanding of the developmental stages of the child and family starting invitro through the toddler years of life.
-Through a streamlined course of study, students enroll in a 15-credit pedagogical sequence, with an additional and 18-credit Montessori core sequence.
+The proposed concentration specifically equip Montessori educators with a thorough understanding of the philosophy and psychology of human development and teaching methodologies of the child ages three through six years of age.
+Students enroll in a 15-credit pedagogical sequence, with an additional and 18-credit Montessori core sequence.
 This adjustment ensures accessibility to high-quality Montessori education for students, contributing to the broader goal of providing an innovative and accessible graduate education choice for minority and educationally disadvantaged individuals at Loyola University Maryland.